Dezaray Hawes: Juniors

+Women's

-Team Brown played in seven tour events during the 2018–19 season and qualified in six of the seven including winning the King Cash Spiel once again and the Sunset Ranch Kelowna Double Cash.
+Out of juniors, Team Brown stayed together and played in seven tour events during the 2018–19 season and qualified in six of the seven including winning the King Cash Spiel once again and the Sunset Ranch Kelowna Double Cash.
 They improved by one spot at the 2019 British Columbia Scotties Tournament of Hearts where they lost the final to Sarah Wark's rink.

 In their first event of the 2019–20 season, they missed the playoffs at the Booster Juice Shoot-Out.
 They then missed the playoffs at the 2019 Colonial Square Ladies Classic.
 They then made the playoffs at six straight events starting with the Prestige Hotels & Resorts Curling Classic where they made it to the quarterfinals.
 The following week, they won the Driving Force Decks Int'l Abbotsford Cashspiel and two weeks after that they won the Kamloops Crown of Curling.
 Their next event was the Tour Challenge Tier 2 where they lost to Jestyn Murphy in the semifinal.
 They also made the semifinal at the Red Deer Curling Classic.
 They lost the final of the 2019 China Open in mid-December, their last event of 2019.
 Hawes won her first provincial title at the 2020 British Columbia Scotties Tournament of Hearts where this year they defeated Wark's rink by stealing the extra end.
 At the 2020 Scotties Tournament of Hearts, Team BC finished with a 5–6 record and they finished in sixth place.
+After the season, Ashley Klymchuk left the team due to her pregnancy and was replaced by Samantha Fisher who previously played on the team before deciding to focus on her studies.
+Hawes and Erin Pincott continued at second and third respectively.

 Team Brown began the 2020–21 curling season by winning the 2020 Sunset Ranch Kelowna Double Cash.
 Due to the COVID-19 pandemic in British Columbia, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Brown was invited to represent British Columbia at the 2021 Scotties Tournament of Hearts, which they accepted.
 At the Hearts, they finished a 4–4 round robin record, failing to qualify for the championship round.